matthewbdwyer/tipc/README.md

   3. run `./build.sh` in `.../tipc/rtlib`
   4. run `./runtests.sh` in `.../tipc/test`

 The ANTLR4 grammar is designed to make it possible to perform grammar-based fuzzing using a tool like [grammarinator](https://github.com/renatahodovan/grammarinator).
 To make this interesting one must bias the fuzzing towards programs that are syntactically and type correct and that have no input statements.
-An even more interesting set of generated tests would agressively output the results of intermediate computations, e.g., after every assignment.
+An even more interesting set of generated tests would aggressively output the results of intermediate computations, e.g., after every assignment.
 This is future work.

 ## Documentation